If you use space heaters to supplement your central heating unit, you know how important it is to consider energy efficiency.

 - Once properly installed, electric baseboard heaters can last for more than ten years.
 Thus, they tend to outlive other types of electric heaters such as electric fireplaces that may need to be replaced after a few years.

 - Ease of maintenance.
-It is easier to maintain an electric baseboard heater than other types of heating systems.
-The process normally entails using an ordinary vacuum cleaner to remove any dust and other particles that may have accumulated on the surface of the baseboard heater.
+It is easier to maintain an electric baseboard heater than other types of baseboard heating systems.
+The process normally entails using an ordinary vacuum cleaner to remove any dust and other particles that may have accumulated on the surface of the convection baseboard heater.
 You can complete this process easily and regularly without requiring external help.

 The following are some of the key disadvantages of using a baseboard heater in your home.
+If you want to explore other heating options, you can choose any of baseboard heater replacement options that are efficient.

-- Low heating capacity.
-Baseboard heaters can hardly be used as primary heating sources in a home or office.
+- Low heating capacity. convection baseboard heaters can hardly be used as primary heating sources in a home or office.
 This is the case because the heaters have a lower heating capacity than wall-mountable fireplaces.
 Therefore, you will have to use baseboard heaters as a supplemental source of heat in your home or office.

 - Electric baseboard heaters take up space.
 Although electric baseboard heaters have smaller footprints than other types of electric heaters, they still occupy space in homes.
 You will have to think about their positions and arrangement of furniture in your home.
 Besides, you ought to ensure that the low-hanging window curtains do not block the baseboard heaters, which are ideally placed below windows.